Oxerlax/Oxerlax/README.md

 ## 🚀 About Me
 - Pursuing **Bachelor's of Science in Computer Science** (GPA: 3.92/4.00)
-- Solid foundation in **Python, Java, JavaFX, HTML, CSS, JavaScript, and C**
+- Solid foundation in **Python, Java, HTML, CSS, JavaScript, and C**
-- Experienced with **Git, GitHub, VS Code, PyCharm, IntelliJ**
+- Experienced with **Git, GitHub, Visual Studio Code, PyCharm, IntelliJ IDEA**
 - Enthusiastic about applying theory to practical projects and co-op opportunities

 ---